sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/approval-notification-settings.md

 # Approval Notification Settings

-Users find the [JS7 - Approval Process](https://kb.sos-berlin.com/display/JS7/JS7+-+Approval+Process) for situations in which users intend performing operations such as adding or cancelling Orders that require approval.
+The [JS7 - Approval Process](https://kb.sos-berlin.com/display/JS7/JS7+-+Approval+Process) is offered for situations in which users intend performing operations such as adding or cancelling Orders that require approval by a second user.
 This can include any operation that modifies a scheduling object.

 The Approval Process involves the following roles: